 “Students learn best in an accepting environment that allows them to explore, take risks, and try new ways of living in the world.
 September School community members give one another permission to show up as their authentic selves, allowing deep learning and personal growth to occur. ” – Liz Rhodes

 Robyn earned her Bachelors and Masters degrees in English.
 After teaching in independent schools and colleges, she began working in the corporate world.
 She was an assistant vice president for an investment banking firm and corporate communications manager for a publicly held company.
 After leaving these businesses, she returned to education, where she was director of development for several schools.
 She has also served as a development consultant for schools, a hospital, a library, and start-up nonprofits.
 Robyn and her husband moved to the Boulder area in 2013.

 “I feel blessed to have the opportunity to work with September School’s outstanding faculty, staff and students.”– Robyn Trent

 Art earned a Bachelors and Masters in English.
 After teaching English in independent schools and colleges for 30 years, Art became headmaster of a large, independent school.
 Upon retirement, Art and his wife moved to Florida before relocating to Boulder in 2013.

 “Education is life itself…the self is not ready-made but something in continuous formation through choice of action..the person who thinks learns as much from failures as from successes.” -John Dewey

 Sean Kloppenburg, Health and Social Studies Teacher

-Sean is working on a master’s in education at Naropa and has a BS in heath and exercise science from Colorado State University.
-He is a certified Health Education Specialist and has taught in BVSD.
-He will be teaching a health course called Life Skills around health and financial literacy and a Cultural Geography course.
+Sean is working on a master’s in education at Naropa and has a Bachelor of Science in Heath and Exercise Science from Colorado State University.
+He is a certified Health Education Specialist and has taught in Boulder Valley School District.
+Sean teaches the Life Skills (health and financial literacy) and Cultural Geography courses.